Chapter 33 : 32- The Nine Year Battle

 A minute later Selwyn, Rabastan and Marius Yvault were all at the head of the horde facing Harry, Marius with an interested look upon his pale face as he surveyed Harry.

 “Well, well, the boy who lived does it again.”
 Selwyn sneered.
-“However, I must admit, I am not disappointed you escaped Marius’ trap.”
+“However, I must admit, I am not disappointed you escaped Marius’ trap, it just means I can now introduce you to my Dark Wizarding Alliance!”
 Selwyn then aimed his wand.
-“It just means I can kill you here and now for all the new rulers to see!”
+“Take note of their faces, for they will be the last you ever see!”
 Again there was applause as Selwyn said this and cries in all kinds of accents shouting “Kill him now!” and “He’s all on his own!”
 Selwyn laughed at these remarks before returning his attention back to Harry.

 “You know, Potter, there are rumours that the Killing Curse doesn’t affect you.
 Well, I’d like to see what a shower of Killing Curses does to you.”
 And with that, Rabastan, Marius and all those nearest them raised their wands.